 COPYRIGHT: All written and photographic content on On the Luce is copyright Lucy Dodsworth (unless otherwise stated) and any unauthorised reproduction is not permitted.

-AFFILIATES: The site contains some affiliate links, where I where I’ll get a small commission at no extra cost to you.
-Clicks on link for an affiliate partnership will be tracked via a customised link or a a cookie placed on your browser to track any sales for purposes of commissions (see below for info on cookies).
+AFFILIATES: The site contains some affiliate links, where I get a small commission at no extra cost to you.
+Clicks on link for an affiliate partnership will be tracked via a customised link or a cookie placed on your browser to track any sales for purposes of commissions (see below).

 ADVERTISING: We allow third-party companies to serve ads and/or collect certain anonymous information when you visit On the Luce.
 These companies may use non-personally identifiable information (e.g. time and date, browser type, click stream information, subject of ads clicked or scrolled over) during your visits in order to provide advertisements about goods and services likely to be of greater interest to you.
 These companies typically use a cookie or third party web beacon to collect this information.
 To learn more about behavioral advertising or to opt-out of this type of advertising, visit networkadvertising.org